kalkaran/AI_intro_logic_belief_assignment/README.md

 ## Software requirements

-The `requirements.txt` file lists all Python libraries that project depends on, and they can be installed using
+The `requirements.txt` file lists all Python libraries that the project depends on, and they can be installed using

     pip install -r requirements.txt